OpenTable APIopentable.com ↗

 What happens if I call an endpoint that has an issue?+

-- Display restaurant cards with ratings, review counts, photos, and price bands from search results
+batch_availability. - Display restaurant ratings, review counts, and photos in a curated dining guide sourced from

 | Tier | Price | Credits/month | Rate limit |